Government to Citizen

 Soil Health Cards are issued by the Government to farmers with crop-wise recommendations of nutrients and fertilizers required for individual farms to help them improve productivity through judicious use of inputs.
 Launched as a scheme in 2015, the Government plans to issue these cards to 14 crore farmers.

-Ministry of Agriculture & Farmers Welfare signed a MoU with CSC SPV in December 2016, to engage CSCs in the Soil Health Card scheme.
+Ministry of Agriculture & Farmers Welfare signed a MoU with CSC in December 2016, to engage CSCs in the Soil Health Card scheme.
 During 2016-17, 1.24 lakh farmer registrations have taken place through CSCs across 23 States.

 Districts are the de facto front-end of government.
 The e-District project has been conceptualized to improve the experience of G2C interactions for citizens at the districts through seamless delivery of various services like certificates, licences, Ration Card, disbursement of social welfare pensions, online filing of RTI, land registration, land records, Government taxes, utility bill payments, etc.

 e-District services of 11 States and 3 Union Territories are available on Digital Seva portal.
 These States/ UTs are: Assam, Chhattisgarh, Haryana, Jharkhand, Madhya Pradesh, Nagaland, Odisha, Punjab, Tripura, Uttarakhand, West Bengal, Dadra & Nagar Haveli, Daman & Diu and Puducherry.
 During 2016-17, 40.51 lakh transactions have been made on Digital Seva portal for e-District services.